RetroPie/RetroPie-Docs/docs/Shaders-and-Smoothing.md

 4. `crt-pi-curvature-vertical.glslp`
 ![](http://i.imgur.com/I9X0SJr.jpg)

 Both vertical and horizontal games can be improved further by using special override CFGs that increase the accuracy and alignment of the scanline effect.
-A set of these overrides is available for [lr-mame2003](lr-mame2003), [lr-fbalpha](lr-fbalpha) and [lr-nestopia](nintendo-entertainment-system#lr-nestopia) in [this thread](https://retropie.org.uk/forum/topic/4046/crt-pi-shader-users-reduce-scaling-artifacts-in-lr-mame2003-lr-fbalpha-horizontal-and-vertical-games).
+A set of these overrides is available for [lr-mame2003](lr-mame2003), [lr-fbneo](lr-fbneo) and [lr-nestopia](nintendo-entertainment-system#lr-nestopia) in [this forum topic](https://retropie.org.uk/forum/topic/4046/crt-pi-shader-users-reduce-scaling-artifacts-in-lr-mame2003-lr-fbalpha-horizontal-and-vertical-games).

 ## NTSC filters